kristapsdz/lowdown/diff.md

 character.

-With longer text nodes, the merging algorithm can recognise adjacent text and use an LCS algorithm within the text instead of marking the entire node as being inserted or deleted.
+With longer text nodes, the merging algorithm can recognise adjacent text and use an LCS algorithm[^McIlroy1976] within the text instead of marking the entire node as being inserted or deleted.
 This would allow for sparse changes within a long block of text to be properly handled.

 The merging algorithm can also take advantage of LCS when ordering the output of inserted and deleted components.
 Right now, the algorithm is simple in the sense of stopping at the earliest matched node without considering subsequences.

-Lastly, the **-Tms** and **-Tman** output need a lot of work.
+Lastly, the **-Tms** and **-Tman** output needs work to make sure that the insert/delete macros don't disrupt the flow of text.

 [^Cobena2002]: [Detecting Changes in XML
     Documents](https://www.cs.rutgers.edu/~amelie/papers/2002/diff.pdf)